Hi Everyone,

 Hi Everyone & Happy New Year.

-I hope that Santa treated you well and that Father Time will do likewise and that you have a
+I hope that Santa treated you well and that Father Time will be kind to you also.

-As we unwind from the hustle and bustle of the holiday season, remember that our next ALERT meeting on the 10th.
+As we unwind from the hustle and bustle of the holiday season, remember that our next ALERT meeting is on January 9th.

 This year, as with last year, will be a Friday & Saturday affair.